Electrowetting: History

 Electrowetting using an insulating layer on top of a bare electrode was later studied by Bruno Berge in 1993.
 Electrowetting on this dielectric-coated surface is called electrowetting-on-dielectric (EWOD) to distinguish it from the conventional electrowetting on the bare electrode.
 Electrowetting can be demonstrated by replacing the metal electrode in the EWOD system by a semiconductor.
-Electrowetting is also observed when a reverse bias is applied to a conducting droplet (e.g. mercury) which has been placed directly onto a semiconductor surface (e.g. silicon) to form a Schottky contact in a Schottky diode electrical circuit configuration – this effect has been termed ‘Schottky electrowetting’.
+Electrowetting is also observed when a reverse bias is applied to a conducting droplet (e.g. mercury) which has been placed directly onto a semiconductor surface (e.g. silicon) to form a Schottky contact in a Schottky diode electrical circuit configuration – this effect has been termed 'Schottky electrowetting'.

 Microfluidic manipulation of liquids by electrowetting was demonstrated first with mercury droplets in water and later with water in air and water in oil.
 Manipulation of droplets on a two-dimensional path was demonstrated later.

 If the liquid is discretized and programmably manipulated, the approach is called "Digital Microfluidic Circuits" or "Digital Microfluidics".
-Discretization by electrowetting-on-dielectric (EWOD) was first demonstrated by Cho, Moon and Kim.
+Discretization by electrowetting-on-dielectric (EWOD) was first demonstrated by Cho, Moon, and Kim.
+Recently, backward electrowetting of droplets was demonstrated.
+Unlike conventional electrowetting where droplets move towards activated electrode, in backward electrowetting droplets are displaced towards the grounded electrode.